Miaterio/Passion-bot-2/SECURITY_ACTION_PLAN.md

 1. Login to https://openrouter.ai
 2. Navigate to: API Keys section
-3. Find the compromised key (ends with ...e06cbe9f)
+3. Find the compromised key (if still visible)
 4. Click: Delete/Revoke
 5. Click: Create New API Key
 6. Copy the new key